Fusarium solani species complex: Physiology and biochemistry

-F. solani have 5-13 chromosomes, with a genome size of about 40 Mb.
+FSSC have 5-13 chromosomes, with a genome size of about 40 Mb.
 The GC-content of its DNA is 50%.
-Mycelium of F. solani is rich in the amino acid alanine, as well as a range of fatty acids including δ-aminobutyric-, palmitic-, oleic-, and linolenic acids.
+Mycelium of FSSC is rich in the amino acid alanine, as well as a range of fatty acids including δ-aminobutyric-, palmitic-, oleic-, and linolenic acids.
 Fusarium solani requires potassium for growth, and develops a feathery pattern when potassium levels are below 3 mM.
 In culture the following disaccharides are utilized (from most- to least preferential): mannose, rhamnose and sorbose.
 This species can decompose cellulose at an optimal pH of 6.5 and temperature of 30 °C. It can also metabolise steroids and lignin, and reduce Fe^{3+} to Fe^{2+}.
 Fusarium solani produces mycotoxins like Fusaric acid and naphthoquinones.
-Other toxins have also been isolated from F. solani, including:
+Other toxins have also been isolated from FSSC members, including: